 The climate has warm, moist summers and cool, wet winters.
-Mean annual precipitation ranges from 70 to 150 inches and occurs mostly as rain, when snow occurs it does not persist.
+Mean annual precipitation ranges from 70 to 120 inches.
 Average annual temperatures range from 48 to 52 degrees F. The mild temperatures, abundant precipitation, and a long growing season result in highly productive forestlands.